simeonmiteff/nzcovid19cases/README.md

 # NZ COVID-19 cases scraper

+# UPDATE: online scraper API retried

+After one too many arbitrary format changes on the MOH web site I've decided to stop updating the scraper and shut down the online API.
+There are alternative sources of both live statistics and case data (see section below).

+For me, this project was an object lesson in the futility of scraping hand-edited information.
+Open Data is necessary for the public to (feasibly) automatically process government-owned data.
+It turns out, in a crisis, Open Data is not a priority (indeed, as of 5 July 2020, in NZ the official government portal has [scant](https://catalogue.data.govt.nz/dataset?q=covid&sort=metadata_modified+desc) COVID-19 datasets).

+Sorry for the inconvenience, and thank you for your interest.

 # UPDATE: discontinuation of case detail scraping

 On April 12, the MOH stopped publishing all COVID-19 case details in a single table, and began reporting monthly cases.